 - Recommendation letters: Have the previous landlords and neighbors provide recommendations

 - Obedience Training: It never hurts to provide proof your dog is trained.

 - Renters Insurance: Renters insurance is a good idea.
 However, with pets, it should be a requirement.
+Tenants should also have renters pet insurance to help cover excessive damages.
 Request a copy of their insurance.